 Creating an embedded processor hardware design involves the IP integrator of the Vivado Design Suite.
 In a Vivado IP integrator block design, you instantiate, configure, and assemble the processor core and its interfaces.
 The IP Integrator enforces rules-based connectivity and provides design assistance.
-After it is compiled through implementation, the hardware design is exported to Xilinx VitisTM for use in software development and validation.
+After it is compiled through implementation, the hardware design is exported to the Vitis software platform for use in the software development and validation.
 Simulation and debug features allow you to simulate and validate the design across the two domains.

-The Vitis Design Suite is Xilinx's unified software suite that includes compilers for all embedded applications and accelerated applications on Xilinx platforms.
+The Vitis software platform is Xilinx's unified software suite that includes compilers for all embedded applications and accelerated applications on Xilinx platforms.
 Vitis supports developing in higher level languages, leverages open source libraries, and supports domain specific development environments.